Go Into Your Consultation Prepared!

 You will be given a detailed, step-by-step recovery plan that will include showering.
 You will take your first shower a couple of hours after you get home following your surgery the very same day!

 When can I wear a bra?
-What clothing should I wear after surgery
+What clothing should I wear after surgery?

 You may wear a sports bra as soon as you like.
 There is no necessity to wear a bra right away after surgery if you do not want to.
-Within a week of surgery, you should begin to wear a bra or sports bra for support.
+Within a few days of surgery, you should begin to wear a bra or sports bra for support.
 After six to eight weeks, when the wound is well healed, you may wear a bra with an underwire.
 On the day of surgery you should have a loose fitting shirt, preferably a zip-up one.
 After that, there are no restrictions on your clothing.
 You may wear whatever you feel most comfortable it.
 Most patients wear loose fitting clothes the first few days, but that is only by preference, not a rule.

 When can I resume driving?